Bash benchmarks

 Please find all the posts in these series under the bash-benchmark tag

-💬 bash 🏷 benchmark 🏷 bash 🏷 throughput 🏷 bash-benchmark 🏷 github
+💬 repo 🏷 benchmark 🏷 bash 🏷 throughput 🏷 bash-benchmark 🏷 github